 The JOINT SPECIAL OPERATIONS COMMAND, located at Fort Bragg, North Carolina, is a sub-unified command of the U.S. Special Operations Command.
-It is charged to study special operations requirements and techniques, ensure interoperability and equipment standardization, plan and conduct Special Operations exercises and training, and develop joint special operations tactics.
+JSOC prepares assigned, attached, and augmentation forces, and when directed, conducts special operations against threats to protect the Homeland and U.S. interests abroad.